Henry Cavill Workout Routine for Superhero Strength

-The Henry Cavill Workout for Man of Steel allowed him to lean bulk the way it’s supposed to be done, he added muscle to the right areas while keeping his body fat under 10%.
-The Henry Cavill workout also allowed him to gain around 8 Kgs/18 lbs of muscle in 9 months of training and preparation, bringing his body weight from a slim 79.4 Kgs to a very muscular 87.5 Kgs.
+Henry Cavill workout also allowed him to gain around 8 Kgs/18lbs of muscle in 9 months of training and preparation, bringing his body weight from a slim 79.4 Kgs to a very muscular 87.5 Kgs.

 I’m not trying to take anything away from Cavill, he did an excellent job getting into that shape one can only dream of, I just want to ensure you get an accurate depiction of what his physique truly looks like.
 This also shows you without a doubt, that by using the Henry Cavill workout, his transformation is achievable without the use of any steroids.

 Henry Cavill’s training include a mix of tension work and pump work.
-Tension work is heavy lifting with long rest periods and lower repetitions, the goal is to lift progressively heavier weights each week.
-This is what enlarges the actual muscle fibers.
+Tension work involves heavy lifting with fewer reps and longer rest periods.
+The goal is to gradually increase the weight each week, which helps grow the actual muscle fibers.

 However, to maximize muscle growth, you also need to perform pump work to increase the fluid within the muscle cells, also known as sarcoplasm.

-This type of growth is accomplished with a high number of sets and reps combined with short rest periods.
-As a general rule, you should always do the tension lifting first and then follow that up with the pump lifting
+This kind of muscle growth comes from doing more sets and reps with shorter rest between them.
+As a general rule, you should always do the tension lifting first and then follow that up with the pump lifting.

 Incline Bench Press: 2 sets x 6-8 reps + 2 sets x 8-10 reps (2-3 mins rest between sets)